arconnectio/landing/outstatic/content/knowledge-base-articles/mobile-app-how-to-buy-ar-tokens-with-fiat.md

 1. Open the ArConnect mobile app

-2. On your dashboard, click the Buy AR button
+2. On your dashboard, click the Buy button

 3. Select the fiat currency you want to paid with along with the amount of AR Tokens you want to purchase